 In October, we move to Yorktown, the site of the last major battle of the Revolution and the surrender of the English Army under Lord Cornwallis to the combined American and French forces.
 Our station is typically set up outside the Yorktown Visitor Center, near the battlefield.

-Please QSL to the club’s QSL manager, Steve Flester – KG4SMV.
-To request a Certificate for working all 3 events, contact the QSL manager, with contact details and a SASE to accept an 8 1/2 X 11 document.
+Please send a QSL to QSL Manager, WAARC, PO Box 1470, Williamsburg, VA 23187.
+To request a certificate for working all 3 events, contact the QSL manager, with contact details and a SASE to accept an 8 1/2 X 11 document.